Suits (American TV series): Casting and marketing

-The season was created by Aaron Korsh and was aired on the USA Network in the United States.
+The season was created by Aaron Korsh and aired on the USA Network in the United States.
 The season was produced by Hypnotic Films & Television and Universal Cable Productions.
 The executive producers were Korsh, Doug Liman, and David Bartis.
 The staff writers were: Korsh with three writing credits; Sean Jablonski, Jon Cowan, Ethan Drogin, and Rick Muirragui with two each; and Erica Lipez with one.
-The directors throughout the season were Kevin Bray, John Scott, Dennie Gordon, Kate Woods, Terry McDonough, Tim Matheson, Norberto Barba, Felix Alcala, Jennifer Getzinger, and Mike Smith.
-The first role in which a casting spot was filled was for Patrick J. Adams, who was cast in the lead role of Mike Ross in July 2010.
-In late July, Gabriel Macht joined the main cast as Harvey Specter.
+The season's directors were Kevin Bray, John Scott, Dennie Gordon, Kate Woods, Terry McDonough, Tim Matheson, Norberto Barba, Felix Alcala, Jennifer Getzinger, and Mike Smith.
+In July 2010, the first actor was cast: Patrick J. Adams as Mike Ross.
+In late July, Gabriel Macht joined the cast as Harvey Specter.
 Rick Hoffman came on board in mid-August to portray Harvey's competition, Louis, at the law firm.
-Meghan Markle and Gina Torres soon joined the cast in late August, who were set to play Rachel Zane and Jessica Pearson respectively.
+Meghan Markle soon joined the cast in late August, who was set to play Rachel Zane.
+Jessica Pearson was created to be played as a male but was given to Gina Torres.
 Sarah Rafferty completed the main cast as Donna, and the pilot was filmed in New York City in the fall of 2010.

 The series was soon commissioned with a 12-episode order on January 19, 2011.
-The series began filming in Toronto on April 25, 2011, and completed on August 12, 2011, in New York City.
-Post production for the series was done at Cherry Beach Sound.
-"Greenback Boogie" by Ima Robot serves as the theme song of the show and was released as a single on September 18, 2010, and is included on the band's third album, Another Man's Treasure.
+The series began filming in Toronto on April 25, 2011, and completed on August 12 in New York City.
+Post-production was done at Cherry Beach Sound.
+"Greenback Boogie" by Ima Robot is the show's theme song, was released as a single on September 18, 2010, and is on the band's third album, Another Man's Treasure.

-A deleted scene leaked onto YouTube shows Victor Garber as Phillip Hardman, originally part of the pilot, but was ultimately cut during script rewrites.
-It shows that Hardman had retired from the firm on his own accord.
-Despite being cut for American audiences, the scene was left in for British viewers when it was first aired, and the scene continues to be included in re-runs.
+A deleted scene leaked onto YouTube shows Victor Garber as Phillip Hardman.
+It was originally part of the pilot, but was cut during script rewrites.
+It shows that Hardman retired from the firm of his own accord.
+Despite being cut for American audiences, the scene was left in for British viewers when it was first aired, and continues to be included in reruns.